DavideMontersino/dragdrop-radar/docs/MAIN.md

 ###measureunit
 default: "%"
-measure unit to append to labels
+measure unit to append to labels.

+##showValuesOnLabels
+default: true
+if true, dataset name labels will also contain show the value (and measure unit)

 ###decimalValues
 default: 0